shiggsy365/bookstack/README.md

   - Check network connectivity to api.hardcover.app
   - Review KOReader logs for Hardcover API errors
   - Edit the settings file directly: `/koreader/settings/opdsbrowser.lua`

+- If series information isn't displaying correctly:
+  - Check your "Use Publisher as Series" setting in plugin settings
+  - Verify your OPDS feed includes the expected fields (publisher or summary)
+  - If using Hardcover mode, ensure your API token is configured
+  - Check KOReader logs for series extraction messages

 - If library ownership flags aren't showing:
   - Ensure your Booklore OPDS URL is configured correctly